What do you want to do better?

 Unfortunately, however, there aren’t many similarities between improving my cross country race times and getting better in the “real world”.

 For one, not every aspect of our lives we want to improve is as quantifiable as race times.
 And, once we’re out of school, we have fewer sources of extrinsic motivation (aside from, perhaps, our bosses).
 There are no report cards going home to mom and dad.
 There is no coach hounding us to put in our all.
 When we want to get better at saving money, managing our time, or watching our diets, it’s usually up to us to provide our own motivation and do our own tracking.
 And that’s not easy.
-Willpower breaks down.
+Willpower breaks down over time.

 This is where focusing on the process of becoming better comes into play.